mastaehe/bonsaiai.github.io/source/includes/examples/_overview.html.md

 * **Tic-tac-toe**: A simple implementation of pixel manipulation through the Luminance schema type for a tic-tac-toe board.
 Also showcases the use of an algorithm schema.

 ### OpenAI Gym Examples
+* **Mountain Car**: A simple control problem where a car must build up enough momentum to climb a hill.
 * **Cartpole**: A simple control problem where a cart must make a simple move to keep a pole balanced on top.
-* **Mountain Car**: A simple control problem where a car must build up enough momentum to climb a hill.
+* **Event Driven Cartpole**: Using the same Inkling at normal Cartpole, but using the Event class to drive the simulation.

 ### Real World Example
 * **HVAC with EnergyPlus**: An example of climate control machine teaching using EnergyPlus and BCVTB for simulation.